-ASU No. 2023-07, Improvements to Reportable Segment Disclosures, issued in December 2023, is effective for the Corporation's December 31, 2024 annual financial statements, and for interim periods beginning in 2025, on a retrospective basis.
-The ASU requires disclosure of incremental segment information, including those for single reportable segments, incorporating significant segment expenses and other items that are included in segment profit or loss.
-The Corporation does not expect the adoption of this ASU to have a material impact on the disclosures to its consolidated financial statements.
+ASU No. 2024-03, Disaggregation of Income Statement Expenses, issued in November 2024, is effective for the Corporation's December 31, 2027 annual financial statements, and for interim periods beginning in 2028 on a prospective basis, with retrospective application and early adoption permitted.
+The ASU requires entities to disclose disaggregated information about five expense categories underlying its income statement line items.
+The Corporation is assessing the impact of adoption of this ASU on the disclosures to its consolidated financial statements.